 5. National Lampoon’s Van Wilder

 Van Wilder (Ryan Reynolds) spent seven years at Coolidge College.
 Although he’s a goofball, he also has a good heart and offers useful knowledge to other undergrads.
-Even though he refused to graduate, he was helpful to other undergraduates like essay writers providing professional essay writer to ensure they did well in college
+Even though he refused to graduate, he was helpful to other undergraduates like essay writers providing college paper writing to ensure they did well in college.

 6. The Rules of Attraction